Agent Coordination

 MCP Server (Optional)

-For environments that support MCP, Thrum also provides an MCP server with native tool integration.
+If your environment supports MCP, Thrum has an MCP server with native tool integration.
 See MCP Server for configuration.

 Note: Use agent names (e.g., @coord_main), not role names (e.g., @coordinator).
 Sending to a role fans out to ALL agents with that role.
 Run thrum team to see agent names.